-The CSOL Symphony Designer Showhouse ribbon-cutting ceremony will be held at 6:00 pm on March 13 during the evening’s Preview Party.
-The Showhouse will be open daily from March 14 through April 14.
+The CSOL Symphony Designer Showhouse ribbon-cutting ceremony will be held at 6:00 pm on March 26 during the black tie optional Preview Party.
+Music by the Charleston Symphony Brass Ensemble begins at 5:45 pm.
+The Showhouse will be open daily from March 27 through April 28 (closed Easter Sunday).
 We are pleased to introduce our SCORE Pop-Up Shop to the Designer Showhouse, featuring an exclusive selection of specially curated items for sale.
 House and SCORE hours are 10:00 am to 4:00 pm Monday through Saturday and 1:00 pm to 4:00 pm on Sunday.
-The café is open Monday through Saturday, 11:30 am to 2:00 pm.
+Lunch is available in Café Musique Monday through Saturday.
 Be sure to check our website for details on special events throughout the month.

-Advance tickets will be available from January 14-March 13, 2019 online for $20 each at www.csolinc.org.
-Tickets at the door will be available beginning March 14 for $25 each.
+Advance tickets are available online through March 26 for $20 each at www.csolinc.org.
+Tickets at the door will be available beginning March 27 for $25 each.
 Tickets include access to all rooms.
 SCORE and the café do not require a ticket.
 Children 10 and older are admitted with a ticket when accompanied by an adult.
-Tickets to the March 13 Preview Party will be available online.
-For more information on the Charleston Symphony Orchestra League, Inc. Symphony Designer Showhouse, visit www.csolinc.org.
+Tickets to the March 26 Preview Party will be available online.
+For more information on the CSOL Symphony Designer Showhouse and for announcements of special events such as trunk shows and presentations, visit www.csolinc.org.

 A list of designers follows: